Marine pollution: Underwater noise

 Noise also makes species communicate louder, which is called the Lombard vocal response.
 Whale songs are longer when submarine-detectors are on.
 If creatures don't "speak" loud enough, their voice can be masked by anthropogenic sounds.
 These unheard voices might be warnings, finding of prey, or preparations of net-bubbling.
 When one species begins speaking louder, it will mask other species voices, causing the whole ecosystem to eventually speak louder.

-According to the oceanographer Sylvia Earle, "Undersea noise pollution is like the death of a thousand cuts.
-Each sound in itself may not be a matter of critical concern, but taken all together, the noise from shipping, seismic surveys, and military activity is creating a totally different environment than existed even 50 years ago.
-That high level of noise is bound to have a hard, sweeping impact on life in the sea."

 Noise from ships and human activity can damage Cnidarians and Ctenophora, which are very important organisms in the marine ecosystem.
 They promote high diversity and they are used as models for ecology and biology because of their simple structures.
 When there is underwater noise, the vibrations in the water damage the cilia hairs in the Coelenterates.
 In a study, the organisms were exposed to sound waves for different numbers of times and the results showed that damaged hair cells were extruded or missing or presented bent, flaccid or missed kinocilia and stereocilia.
 Ships can be certified to meet certain noise criteria.

+According to the oceanographer Sylvia Earle, "Undersea noise pollution is like the death of a thousand cuts.
+Each sound in itself may not be a matter of critical concern, but taken all together, the noise from shipping, seismic surveys, and military activity is creating a totally different environment than existed even 50 years ago.
+That high level of noise is bound to have a hard, sweeping impact on life in the sea."

+Efforts to address underwater noise pollution remain limited.
+The International Maritime Organisation (IMO) introduced voluntary guidelines in 2014, encouraging measures such as the adoption of quieter ship designs, optimized propellers, and improved hull forms to reduce noise emissions.
+However, the non-mandatory nature of these guidelines has resulted in inconsistent adoption across the shipping industry.
+In contrast, the European Union's Marine Strategy Framework Directive (MSFD) mandates the assessment and reduction of underwater noise levels as part of achieving Good Environmental Status (GES).
+Scholars argue that a combination of technical and economic measures is needed to tackle the issue effectively.
+These include mandatory noise limits, subsidies for retrofitting ships with quieter technologies, and spatially informed policies, such as the creation of quiet zones or Marine Protected Areas (MPAs), to safeguard sensitive ecosystems.

 Other

 There are a variety of secondary effects stemming not from the original pollutant, but a derivative condition.
 An example is silt-bearing surface runoff, which can inhibit the penetration of sunlight through the water column, hampering photosynthesis in aquatic plants.
+Dredge plumes can contain silt and thus have similar effects on aquatic life.